1930 Palm Island tragedy: Shooting of Curry

 Several young Aboriginal men, including Peter Prior, Harold Conway, Clive Beckett, Caeser Anning, Jimmy Harvey and Ellison Obah were provided with arms and sent down to the beach to patrol and await the return of Superintendent Curry from Fantome Island.
 These Aboriginal men had been given the responsibility of ensuring the safety of all on the Island, while the 'white men lay skulking and quaking in the bush.'
 Assistant-Superintendent Hoffman is reported to have told Ellison Obah that 'I will give anyone £1 to get Curry, and I will stand the responsibility.'

-Curry returned from Fantome Island on the Launch Esme, he was armed with a rifle and a revolver.
+Curry returned from Fantome Island on the Launch Esme; he was armed with a rifle and a revolver.
 Nobody challenged Curry on the Beach, so he proceeded to walk toward the settlement.
 At this point, he pointed the revolver toward the rear of the boatshed, directly at the position occupied by Peter Prior (who was armed with a shotgun with a magazine) and two other men, being Caeser Anning and Clive Beckett (both armed with rifles).
 Prior fired two shells from the shotgun, hitting Curry in the abdomen, chest, head and arms.

 [Curry] was raising his hand with the revolver as if to take a shot when I fired my shot gun and he fell and as I fired I heard another report outside...
 I am certain that my shot hit him first and that caused him to fall.
 I was afraid that he would have shot us all if I had not shot first.

-Curry collapsed and dropped his weapons after being hit, he was given medical treatment, but died the next morning.
-An autopsy revealed that death had been caused by being hit by the wound to the abdomen.
+Curry collapsed and dropped his weapons after being hit; he was given medical treatment, but died the next morning.
+An autopsy revealed that death had been caused by being hit by a wound to the abdomen.